 This is a chart by the St. Louis Federal Reserve of the federal funds rate over the last several decades:

-But you don’t even need to accurately predict how much and how quickly interest rates will rise to determine that bond returns are likely going to be poor.
+You don’t even need to accurately predict how much and how quickly interest rates will rise to determine that bond returns are likely going to be poor.
 If interest rates do go up, then current bonds will reduce in value in the short term, but future bonds might produce a decent real rate of return.
-On the other hand, if we have a long era of fairly low interest rates, then it won’t badly impact current bonds, but all present and future bonds would continue have a low rate of return.
+On the other hand, if we have a long era of fairly low interest rates, then it won’t badly impact current bonds, but all present and future bonds would have a low rate of return.

-Either way, without bond returns being propped up by a 35-year super cycle of interest rates descending from unprecedented highs to unprecedented lows, bond returns are likely to be disappointing.
+Either way, without bond returns being propped up by a four-decade super cycle of interest rates descending from unprecedented highs to unprecedented lows, bond returns are likely to be disappointing.
 Low interest rates are bad for bonds in the long term.
 Rising interest rates are bad for bonds in the short term.
 High inflation, if we get it, is bad for bonds in all terms.

 The standard index retirement portfolio, based on Modern Portfolio Theory, looks something like this: